Botanica Wines Mary Delany Collection Chenin Blanc (750ml)

 OrganicAll of our products that are tagged with the term Organic are either organic certified or organic practicing.
 Learn More

 Ginny Povall was born and raised in Boston, Massachusetts and began making wine at home as a hobby.
 She eventually made her way to South Africa to pursue her passion to make wine on a larger scale and she planted vines on Protea Heights Farm, located in Devon Valley, about 10 minutes outside the center of Stellenbosch.
 Back in the 1940s, this was the first farm in South Africa to grow protea flowers, which is the country’s national flower and Ginny decided to dedicate a fraction of her property to protea cultivation.

 Ginny arrived in the Cape back in 2008 with some basic knowledge of winemaking through evening and weekend courses at the University of California and plentiful background reading.
 Winning Platter 5 Stars from the outset and having to adapt to South African winemaking practices, she really has hit the ground running!
 The vineyards were freshly planted in 2009 and 2010 and her winery just now coming into steady production and from her inaugural vintage, she has garnered well deserved attention.
 She practices sustainable viticulture and minimal intervention throughout the winemaking process.
 The Botanica range of wines have as much personality as their vibrant and charming winemaker.

-The grapes for this wine were harvested at optimum ripeness, hand sorted, crushed and destemmed.
+Made from 100% Chenin Blanc, the grapes were harvested at optimum ripeness, hand sorted, crushed, and destemmed.
 The juice was immediately pressed and cold settled for 2 days at 10C.
 Half was fermented in stainless steel tanks and half was fermented in 400 litre French barrels.
-After fermentation the wine was left on the fine lees in stainless steel tanks/ wood barrels for 9 months
+After fermentation the wine was left on the fine lees in stainless steel tanks/wood barrels for 9 months.
+No malolactic fermentation.